Even in Sedona, Arizona, where gorgeous views are the norm, there are a few standouts. Devil’s Bridge is one of those exceptional spots.

 Planning your trip for the middle of the week could also help.
 But remember that although weekends are the most crowded, other days can be busy as well.
 When I went on a Friday morning in early November, I was surprised to find cars already lining the entrance road and no spaces left in the lot.

 The trail’s main parking lot at the Dry Creek Vista Trailhead is fairly large, but it fills up fast.
 When that happens, people park along Dry Creek Road and walk to the trailhead.
-Parking on the road will add to your overall mileage, but it is an option if you have your heart set on hiking Devil’s Bridge.
+The Mescal Trailhead was added to help alleviate that situation, and the shuttle is another option.
+Parking on the road will add to your overall mileage, but it is an option if you have your heart set on hiking the Devil’s Bridge Trail.

 Note that there are pit-toilet restrooms at the Dry Creek Vista Trailhead lot, but none at Devil’s Bridge itself.

-So visitors should not expect to drive their rental cars or SUVs to the Devil’s Bridge Trailhead.
-Rather, plan to park in the paved Dry Creek Vista Trailhead parking lot or the Long Canyon Road lot and walk the adjoining recreational trails to get to the main Devil’s Bridge Trailhead.
+So, visitors should not expect to drive their rental cars or passenger 4WD vehicles to the Devil’s Bridge Trailhead up the dirt road.
+Rather, plan to park in the paved Dry Creek Vista Trailhead parking lot (or take the shuttle) or the Long Canyon Road lot and walk the adjoining recreational trails to get to the main Devil’s Bridge Trailhead.

 Even though you will probably have a bit of a walk to the main trailhead, that is part of the fun of the Devil’s Bridge hike.

-The Coconino National Forest lists two recommended routes to get to the Devil’s Bridge Trailhead, including: Mescal to Chuckwagon to Devil’s Bridge trails (4 miles round-trip) from Long Canyon Road, or the Chuckwagon Trail to the Devil’s Bridge Trail from Dry Creek Road (5.8 miles round trip).
+The Coconino National Forest lists two recommended routes to get to the Devil’s Bridge Trailhead, including the Mescal Trail to Chuckwagon Trail to Devil’s Bridge Trail (4 miles round-trip) from Long Canyon Road, or the Chuckwagon Trail to the Devil’s Bridge Trail from Dry Canyon Road (5.8 miles round trip).

-The Chuckwagon Trail and Mescal Trails meander through beautiful red rock terrain and have plenty of signs directing the way to Devil’s Bridge.
+The Chuckwagon Trail and Mescal Trail meander through beautiful red rock terrain and have plenty of signs directing the way to Devil’s Bridge.

 Also, although the Coconino National Forest website says the unpaved portion of Dry Creek Road is a popular Jeep trail and not recommended for pedestrian use, most hikers seemed to be using that route to get to the Devil’s Bridge Trailhead when I visited.